Residential Treatment

 • Borderline personality traits

-• Youth with sexual offending behaviors
+• Sexual offending behaviors

-• Youth with significant fire-setting behaviors
+• Significant fire-setting behaviors

-• Youth with diagnosed eating disorders
+• Active and diagnosed eating disorders

-• Youth with a history of severe aggression with weapons
+• Severe aggression with weapons

 • Pregnant youth